skoolkid/skoolkit/sphinx/source/commands.rst

     --tape-name NAME      Specify the name of a TAP/TZX file in a zip archive.
     --tape-start BLOCK    Start the tape at this block number.
     --tape-stop BLOCK     Stop the tape at this block number.
+    --tape-sum MD5SUM     Specify the MD5 checksum of the TAP/TZX file.
     -u AGENT, --user-agent AGENT
                           Set the User-Agent header.
     -V, --version         Show SkoolKit version number and exit.